ethomson/libgit2/tests/benchmarks/README.md

   this directory.
 This is copied before the `PREPARE` script is run.
 * `PREPARE`
   A script to run before each invocation of the test is run.
 This can set up data for the test that will _not_ be timed.
+This script is run in bash on all platforms.
 * `FLUSH_DISK_CACHE`
   Set `FLUSH_DISK_CACHE=1` to flush the disk cache before each test.
   The disk cache will be flushed after the `PREPARE` script is run.
 * `WARMUP`
   Set `WARMUP` to an integer to run the test multiple times before actually measuring the timing; useful for "warming up" a cache.